fgmourao/Vital-signs-Monitor/README.md

 ## Design Tradeoffs

 **[T1] DECIM_RATIO = 1**
 The Maxim `spo2_algorithm.cpp` FIR filters were designed for 25 Hz input (DECIM_RATIO = 4).
 With DECIM_RATIO = 1 the algorithm receives 100 Hz.
 Human bench tests show physiologically correct SpO2 (97–99%).
-Performance at rodent cardiac frequencies (300–600 BPM) is untested — if systematic SpO2 underestimation is observed, increase DECIM_RATIO via Settings.
+Performance at rodent cardiac frequencies (300–600 BPM) is untested — if systematic SpO2 overestimation (e.g. constant 100%) is observed, increase DECIM_RATIO to 4 via Settings.

 **[T2] checkForBeat() with hardware-averaged signal** The SparkFun `checkForBeat()` detector was calibrated for unaveraged signals.
 With `sampleAverage = 4` the AC component is smoothed before detection.
 If HR detection fails on rodents, reduce `sampleAverage` to 1 via Settings to restore full AC amplitude at 400 Hz.

 **[T3] ADC Range**
 `adcRange = 16384` is required for human fingertip at LED = 80 to avoid saturation (IR DC reaches 262,143 = 18-bit ceiling).
 For rodent thin tissue, try `adcRange = 4096` and verify IR raw in the waveform plot.

+**[T4] IIR DC baseline convergence**
+The respiratory signal DC filter has a time constant of ~200 s at 100 Hz.
+When the animal is first placed on the sensor, the display may appear shifted until the filter converges.
+Use **Resp.
+Tare** to force immediate convergence.

 ---